 The world’s largest can manufacturer, Ball Corp., alerted clients that it will increase the minimum order for printed cans to five truckloads per SKU starting January 1, and the company will no longer offer warehousing for orders.
 Brewers Association chief economist Bart Watson joins the Brewbound Podcast to provide context on the fallout for craft brewers.

 TAP INTO THE BEER INDUSTRY.
-NEW EPISODES EVERY THURSDAY.
+NEW EPISODES EVERY OTHER THURSDAY.

 The Brewbound Podcast is an extension of Brewbound’s leading B2B beer industry reporting, featuring interviews with beer industry executives and entrepreneurs, along with highlights and commentary from the weekly news.
-New episodes are released every Thursday.
+New episodes are released every other week.
 Send us comments and suggestions anytime to firstname.lastname@example.org.

 Just how big of a deal is the sale of Bell’s to Lion Little World Beverages?
 The Brewbound team along with 3 Tier Beverages founder Donn Bichsel Jr. and Castle Island Brewing founder Adam Romanow discuss the transaction.
 Plus, Romanow offers insights into opening a second taproom location in South Boston — such as how foot traffic varies throughout the day in Castle Island’s suburban taproom vs. its new one in the city –and the brewery’s booming contract brewing business.